What is the extent of the snow and ice on the driveway?

 What is the extent of liability for moisture on the floor of a hospital corridor?
 (Saskatchewan, Canada)

-What is the statutory requirement for continuous co-habitation of two years?
+What is the test for presumption of resulting trust?
 (Saskatchewan, Canada)

-What is the test for spreading word or rumour?
+What is the case of holograph Will?
 (Saskatchewan, Canada)

 X